SAVE: Sleuths Against Violence through Engagement

 You may also contact the Associate Dean of Students' Office for more information: (678) 547-6824.

-Information About Upcoming Event:
+Information About Past Event:

 Campuses are having difficulty linking high-risk alcohol and drug prevention efforts to sexual assault prevention efforts under Title IX.
 How can we constructively discuss the role of alcohol in the context of Title IX without victim blaming?